Skip to content

 Graphical output of registration of MEG and sMRI data, showing (upper panel) cortex (blue) and scalp (black) meshes, sensor locations (green), MRI and Polhemus fiducials (cyan/magneta), and headshape (red dots).

-If press “movie”, you will see the changes in the source strengths over peristimulus time (from the limits 0 to 300ms currently chosen by default).
+If you press movie, you will see the changes in the source strengths over peristimulus time (from the limits 0 to 300ms currently chosen by default).

 In the following we will concentrate on how one prepares this single subject data for subsequent entry into a group analysis.

-If you then press “Image”, SPM will write 3D NIfTI images corresponding to the above contrast for each condition:
+If you then press Image and select image as the output format, SPM will write 3D NIfTI images corresponding to the above contrast for each condition:

 The last number in the file name refers to the condition number; the number following the dataset name refers to the reconstruction number (i.e. the number in red in the reconstruction window, i.e, D.val, here 1).